aginies/Deploy_HA_SLE_cluster/README.md

 If you want to specify another way to ISO (like http etc...) you maybe need to adjust install_vm() function in HA_testsuite_deploy_vm.sh script.

+## Scripts

+### HA_testsuite_host_conf.sh
+Configure the host:
+* install virtualization tools and restart libvirtd
+* generate an ssh root key, and prepare a config to connect to HA nodes
+* pre-configure pssh (generate an /etc/hanodes)
+* add HA nodes in /etc/hosts
+* create a Virtual Network: DHCP with host/mac/name/ip for HA nodes
+* create an SBD pool
+* prepapre an image (raw) which contains autoyast file

+### HA_testsuite_deploy_vm.sh
+This script will install all nodes with needed data
+* clean-up all previous data: VM definition, VM images
+* create an hapool to store VM images
+* install all HA VM (using screen)
+* display information how to copy host root key to HA nodes (VM)

+### HA_testsuite_init_cluster.sh
+Finish the nodes installation and run some tests.
+The ha-cluster-init script will be run on node HA1.

+*NOTE* Use the [force] option to bypass the HA cluster check.

+## AutoYast files

+Files used for auto-installation of HA nodes.
+Files are copied into a image file (havm_xml.raw) and used as a disk image under HA VM.

+### havm.xml
+This file is the autoyast profile with Graphical interface installation.

+### havm_mini.xml
+This file is the autoyast profile (simple without GUI).

 ## functions
 Contains needed functions for all scripts.